-Varietal aromas of blueberry are accented by delicate notes of caramel and lilac in the 2018 J. Lohr South Ridge Syrah.
-The native spice and structure of this Northern Rhone cultivar is lengthened and lifted by a small portion of Roussanne and Viognier in the blend.
+Varietal aromas of blueberry and black tea are accented by floral notes, bergamot, and lilac in the 2019 J. Lohr Estates South Ridge Syrah.
+The native spice and structure of this Northern Rhône cultivar is lengthened and lifted by the inclusion of Grenache, Viognier, and Mourvèdre.

 — Brenden Wood, red winemaker & Steve Peck, director of winemaking

 Paso Robles AVA, San Luis Obispo County, CA